Wolf Trap National Park for the Performing Arts: History

-Mrs. Shouse bought Wolf Trap to offer her children a weekend retreat from their home in Georgetown, Washington, D.C.
+Shouse bought Wolf Trap to offer her children a weekend retreat from their home in Georgetown, Washington, D.C.
 There they grew corn, wheat, alfalfa, and oats to feed their chickens, ducks, turkeys, and milk cows.
 They bred horses, built a stable and a hay barn, and opened a dog-breeding kennel, producing champion boxers, miniature pinschers, and Weimaraners.
-During this time, Shouse and her husband, Jouett Shouse, would frequently host large social gatherings for friends, family, and prominent public figures, including World War II Generals Omar Bradley and George C. Marshall and several members of the Dumbarton Oaks Conference in 1944.
+Shouse and her husband, Jouett Shouse, hosted large social gatherings for friends, family, and prominent public figures, including World War II Generals Omar Bradley and George C. Marshall and several members of the Dumbarton Oaks Conference in 1944.

 Donation of Wolf Trap to Congress, 1966–1970

 In 1966, after several meetings with Secretary of the Interior Stewart Udall, Mrs. Shouse donated 60 acre of Wolf Trap land, in addition to 38 acre from the American Symphony Orchestra League, to the U.S. Government, a donation Congress subsequently accepted that year.
 In a letter to Congress that year, Udall argued that Wolf Trap would "augment the park and recreation opportunities in the National Capital region and involve the expenditure of only a minimum of Federal funds."
 On May 28, 1966, Virginia Senator A. Willis Robertson introduced a bill to Congress to create and fund Wolf Trap, which passed with relative ease.
 Mrs. Shouse also offered over $2 million to construct the Filene Center for performances.

 Around the same time, the Kennedy Center and Merriweather Post Pavilion, two other nearby concert venues, were also being constructed, so there were some questions in Congress about overloading the area with too many arts and music venues.
 Rep. George H. Fallon of Maryland, for example, opposed the Wolf Trap bill on the basis that it would "only have the effect of dividing a small market" and would be in "direct conflict" with the Kennedy Center and Merriweather Post Pavilion.
 Nevertheless, Wolf Trap became and remains the first and only U.S. National Park dedicated to the performance arts.
 With this collaboration, Mrs. Shouse became the first person to establish a partnership with the U.S. in bringing performing arts to the nation.

 Ground was broken for the construction of the Filene Center in 1968, and the next year, Wolf Trap held its first concert.
 A ceremony was held for the topping out of the Filene Center in May 1970, attended by then-First Lady Pat Nixon.